loopup/siesta/README.md

 You can do all configuration of you Siesta client yourself.
 Simply register it how you would register any other HttpClient[https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-5.0#consumption-patterns].

 However there are also some (currently one) extension methods to make registration easier.
 If there are some common use cases we will look to add these in future.
-If you think yu have a common usage then please feel free to make a PR!
+If you think you have a common usage then please feel free to make a PR!

 #### IServiceCollection extensions